fgs76100/UVM_Simplified/basic/lesson2-driver/README.md

 # Lesson2 - Driver

-In this chapter, we gonna create a APB master driver to wiggle the signals on the APB interface.
+In this chapter, we gonna create an APB master driver to wiggle the signals on the APB interface.

 The testbench hierarchy: